 Plenty of people think they need to wait a fairly long time for their ice cream cake to melt.
 But this simply isn’t the case.
 In fact, if you wait too long for thawing, you will end up with a huge mess that’s challenging to cut.

-For me, 10 minutes is the golden number.
+For me, thawing the ice cream cake for 10 minutes is a perfect time.
 It gives the cake enough time to thaw so that it’s easily cut while still giving me ample time to slice and serve to all of the party guests.

 2. Dip the Knife in the Hot Water